 Community rules and recommendations

 As long as within our policies, our communities will manage themselves and are free to expand our rules with their own.
-Libera.Chat staff will usually not interfere in channel management and disputes, unless networkwide policy is violated.
+Libera.Chat staff will not usually interfere in channel management and disputes unless network-wide policies are violated.
 We can offer to mediate or help out if our workload allows it, but we should not be the first line of defense.

 Unwanted content and behaviour

 Inciting violence is not allowed.
-The same goes for any other behaviour meant to deliberately put upon a person harassment, alarm or distress.
+The same goes for any other behaviour meant to deliberately harass, alarm, or distress a person.
 We also do not tolerate libel and defamation.

 While we believe in the concept of freedom of thought and freedom of expression, Libera.Chat does not operate on the basis of absolute freedom of speech, and we impose limitations based on the above rules.

 Channel operators are asked to manage their channels to adhere to our network policies.
-Channels which demonstrate inability to meet these minimum standards may be asked to find a better suited network.
+Channels that demonstrate an inability to meet these minimum standards may be asked to find a better-suited network.
 This isn’t a decision we take lightly and we will typically make efforts to guide channel operators to an atmosphere in line with our policies first.